harvesthill/reddit-wiki-archive/steroids/thecycle/list.md

     150mg / (250 mg / ml) = .6 ml

-// ##Finding A Source
+##Finding A Source

 // As is posted everywhere, **this forum is not the appropriate place to look for a source**.
-We regularly ban people for asking source questions or discussing source information.
-There are multiple other ways to find a source.
+There are multiple other ways to find a source; Reddit is not one of them.
+Asking will result in a ban from r/steroids.

-// * The best sources are usually found through trusted friends and gym members.
-They have experience with the gear from the source and first hand knowledge of it.

-// * Many forums have advertisements from sources and / or rating systems.
-Do a great deal of research before proceeding.
-Most forums or websites that have source advertisements or similar are receiving money to run their operations from the sources.

-//  * Internet search engines are littered with sources although their legitimacy is unknown.

-//  ###Purchasing

-//  Most sources will want buyers to use Western Union for purchases.
-This is especially true when using a new source.
-As you become more familiar with the source, they may allow you to use different payment methods.
-Western Union will require identification for any transfer of over $600 or if you have done more than two transfers in a year.
-The policies for identification have been getting more strict and are likely to require identification for any transfer or pick up.

 ##Blast and Cruise
 Some users decide that they do not want to waste time with PCT, and instead want to keep using steroids for a longer period.
 What they will then do is run a cycle (blast), and then run a TRT dose (cruise).
 This allows the body to heal from the stress placed under it during the blast, allowing the liver/kidneys to rest and letting their cholesterol normalize.
 Once they are back within healthy parameters, they may then proceed to do another blast.